 STATE WATER PROJECT

-The District’s annual importation of its State Water allocation (Table A water) is used to increase the recharge of groundwater basins in the District, beyond what water is naturally available within the Santa Clara River watershed.
+The District imports water from the State Water Project on a regular basis, to increase the water supply to groundwater basins in the District beyond what water is naturally available within the Santa Clara River watershed.

 Article 21 Water entering Lake Piru